Learn how Enterprise customers add subdomains to their Cloudflare account via the Subdomain Support feature.

 The parent domain is not on Cloudflare

-Add a child subdomain on a Full setup in the manner mentioned in our guide on changing domain name servers to Cloudflare.
+Add a child subdomain to the Full setup zone.
 If your parent domain is on a Full setup, add the NS records to the parent domain’s Cloudflare DNS app.

 The parent domain loses configuration control over the subdomain once the child subdomain is added to Cloudflare.
 For instance, example.com’s Page Rule for shop.example.com will no longer work when the shop.example.com child subdomain is added to Cloudflare.
 Move Page Rule configuration from the parent domain to the child subdomain before activating the child subdomain with TXT records or setting NS records.

 Migrate a subdomain to a new Cloudflare account